12 days, Wednesday, November 24 to Sunday, December 5, 2021

 Departure from Palermo after breakfast.
 We motor to Agrigento, a town on the south coast of Sicily, for a guided tour of the spectacular collection of very well-preserved Greek temples and the excellent local archaeological museum.
 In the afternoon we continue to Canadian War Cemetery at Agira, an opportunity for your tour guide to tell you about the Canadian army’s role in the liberation of the island in 1943.
 Late afternoon arrival in Sicily’s second city, Catania, a bustling seaport situated on Sicily’s eastern coast at the foot of 3,330-meter high Mount Etna, the island’s huge volcano.
 Accommodation in the first-class Hotel Parco degli Aragonesi, situated in a garden near the shores of the Ionian Sea.
 Dinner in the hotel’s restaurant.

-- Accommodation for 9 nights in a deluxe hotel in Palermo and 2 nights in a first-class hotel in Catania, based on double occupancy; - Breakfast daily, four dinners, some with wine/water, and one full winery lunch, also including wine; - Airport transfers, sightseeing, and visits as outlined in the itinerary; - Services of our tour escort and gratuities for drivers and local guides.
+- Accommodation for 9 nights in a deluxe hotel in Palermo and 2 nights in a first-class hotel in Catania, based on double occupancy; - Breakfast daily, four dinners, some with wine/water, and one full winery lunch, also including wine; - Airport transfers for those arriving Nov.
+24 at 2:35 PM or earlier; - Sightseeing, and visits as outlined in the itinerary; - Services of our tour escort and gratuities for drivers and local guides.

 Beverages with meals; meals other than those shown above; items of a personal nature; and travel insurance .
 Rates are available upon request.